 - Communications: Teams DM (preferred) or email at john DOT shannon AT shu DOT edu

-- Office Hours: Mon & Wed, 1:30p – 3p; also by appt, all office hours and other meetings will be held via Teams since it is impossible to observe social distancing rules in a small space.
+- Office Hours: Mon & Wed, 10a – 1130a (click here to join via Teams); also by appt, all office hours and other meetings will be held via Teams

 We can schedule an alternative meeting time if you are not available during my office hours.
 As you know, our course communications platform is Teams.
 Please DM me in Teams with some days/times when you are available and we can schedule a video conference in Teams.